HANICA-DWA/Eloquent-JavaScript/assignment_cwd_4.2.md

 _The closest component that is a parent to all components that need the info_.
 It is not usual for React application to have little component at the leaves of the comonent-tree to keep state.
 So the `ItemList` would be a good answer.

-👉 In the component of your choice, use the constructor to start an AJAX request for all the item-statuses.
+👉 In the component of your choice, use the componentDidMount to start an AJAX request for all the item-statuses.
 The callback should use `setState` to store the data received from the server in the component (updating the UI automatically).

 👉 Have the callback use `console.log()` to notify you that the data has arrived.
 Use the **React DevTools** to check that the data is correct, and succesfully stored inside the component state.